njskalski/sfyri/docs/svc.md

 - Controller can DROP the previous state (and start from scrach or not) but the dropped state will continue to persist read-only until last of it's clients drops it.

+This is experimental:
+- Can be versioned.
+- Serialize PRESERVES versions...
+- ...unless you explicitly DROP.